-Flea market at Anjuna beach is a symbolic remnant of the days of the Hippies in North Goa.
+The Anjuna Flea Market by Anjuna Beach is a symbolic remnant of the days of the Hippies in North Goa.
 When they would sell everything they had to buy a ticket back home.
 Grown manifold now, it is no longer a flea market.
-But still, a colorful Indian Bazaar that comes up every Wednesday during the season i.e. Oct to April.
+But still, a colorful Indian Bazaar comes up every Wednesday during the season i.e. Oct to April.

-Anjuna Flea Market, Goa – Must Do Things
+Shopping at Anjuna Flea Market, Goa

 Jazz up your wardrobe

-If you have seen your friends wearing those funky T-shirts with some artwork designs on them or some Gods painted over them, one’s that come in some unusual shapes and wondered where to pick them up.
-Well, this is one such place to but funky T-shirts.
-Same is true for accessories.
-Be it jewelry, jackets, scarves, goggles or bags.
+If you have seen your friends wearing those funky T-shirts with some artwork designs on them or some Gods painted over them, ones that come in some unusual shapes, and wondered where to pick them up.
+Well, this is one such place to buy funky T-shirts.
+The same is true for accessories.
+Be it jewelry, jackets, scarves, goggles, or bags.
 You can spend hours here looking for the right color, trying out various things.
 And chatting with the vendors in whichever tongue you choose.

-Get some Body Art
+Get some Body Art at Anjuna Flea Market

-You probably know that you can get a tattoo done in most markets in Goa.
+You probably know you can get a tattoo done in most markets in Goa.
 I discovered the hair art with a cheerful Sonia who was skillfully braiding the tiny braids for a customer as she chatted with me.
 It takes about 15-20 mins for her to braid your hair.
 And you can keep it that way as long as you want without the need to constantly comb your hair.
 She said in a day she could handle as many as 100 customers.
 Of course with from support of an assistant.
 At the very least you can get your hands temporarily painted with henna.

 Hone your bargaining Skills

-Most beautiful part of Anjuna Flea Market is the Tibetan market.
-Where the shops are on the floor with neatly decorated silverware, metal wares with red and blue ornamentation and jewelry of all kinds.
+The most beautiful part of the market is the Tibetan market.
+Where the shops are on the floor with neatly decorated silverware, metal wares with red and blue ornamentation, and jewelry of all kinds.
 It is a sheer delight to walk through them.
 If you plan to buy something – expect to be shocked by the prices quoted.
 This is a perfect place to hone your bargaining skills.
 Quote, a price that you are willing to pay.

 Spot a Celebrity

-Believe it or not this market attracts many celebrities holidaying in Goa.
+Believe it or not, this market attracts many celebrities holidaying in Goa.
 The day I went, we spotted Sushmita Sen walking along with her daughters checking the stalls for accessories.
 My friend spotted her and I was not too sure. but then I heard whispers all around – Will she allow us to get clicked with her?
 Someone said – Oh, she is so arrogant!
-And then a trader said ‘Don’t let her gather crowd here, it would lead to chaos and potential loss’ – a true baniya style wisdom.
+And then a trader said ‘Don’t let her gather crowd here, it would lead to chaos and potential loss’ – a true Baniya-style wisdom.

 For the Kitchen

-The tribal touch
+The Tribal touch

-You can pick up some tribal jewelry like the ones that are made of old coins.
+You can pick up some tribal jewelry like those made of old coins.
 But it is the tribal women that you must sit and watch.
-In their elaborate dresses with mirrors, tattoos on skin and beads in their hair.
+In their elaborate dresses with mirrors, tattoos on their skin, and beads in their hair.
 They are here to sell their products but look at them speaking 5-6 different languages fluently.
 I spoke to one of them and asked where did she pick up all these languages and she said – right here.
-My face must have carried a look of ‘How?’.
-And she said by observing people and then she pointed to her stomach implying the hunger can be the best teacher.
-Profound, touching and inspiring…

 Pick up some Music